Components

 In some cases, it may be appropriate to limit the number of API requests made or records returned in an action.
 For example, some Twitter actions optionally limit the number of API requests that are made per execution (using a maxRequests prop) to avoid exceeding Twitter's rate limits.
 See the Airtable components for an example of using a maxRecords prop to optionally limit the maximum number of records to return.

-Use $.summary to summarize what happened
+Use $.summary to Summarize What Happened

 Describe what happened when an action succeeds by following these guidelines: